stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/06-using-login-screenlet-for-authentication.markdown

     You do this by adding an empty view to the scene, and then setting the Screenlet class as the view's custom class.

-2. Conform the view controller's class to the Screenlet's delegate protocol.
+2. Conform the scene's view controller's class to the Screenlet's delegate protocol.
 This lets the view controller respond to the Screenlet's events.

 In this app, you'll use Login Screenlet in the app's first (and at this time, only) scene.
-After adding the Screenlet to the scene in the storyboard, you'll conform `ViewController` (the scene's view controller class) to the `LoginScreenletDelegate` protocol.
+After adding the Screenlet to this scene, you'll conform `ViewController` (the scene's view controller class) to the `LoginScreenletDelegate` protocol.

-You'll begin by adding Login Screenlet to the scene.

 ## Adding Login Screenlet to the Scene